2013–14 Wolverhampton Wanderers F.C. season

 The 2013–14 season was the 115th season of competitive league football in the history of English football club Wolverhampton Wanderers.
 The club competed in League One, the third tier of the English football system for the first time since 1988–89.
 The previous season had brought relegation for a second successive season.

 Former Millwall manager Kenny Jackett was appointed as Wolves' new head coach in the close season, replacing Dean Saunders who was fired after overseeing their relegation.

 The team achieved promotion back to the Championship with four games to spare, setting a new club record points tally for a season in the process.
-Their third title at this level was confirmed on 21 April as the team went on to create a new record points amount for the third tier, reaching 103 points.
+Their third title at this level was confirmed on 21 April as the team went on to create a new record points amount for the third tier, reaching 103 points, until Birmingham City surpassed the record in the 2024–25 season, finishing on 111 points.